statikbe/laravel-filament-chained-translation-manager/README.md

 that enables you to override the default translations with translations for a specific environment, e.g. a content manager can independently edit and override the translation files on the production environment from the translations provided by the developers.

-Typically at some point during the development phase, a content manager wants to translate or finetune the translation strings added by developers.
+Typically, at some point during the development phase, a content manager wants to translate or finetune the translation strings added by developers.
 This often results in merge and versioning issues, when developers and content managers are working on the translation files at the same time.